El Camaleon Mayakoba Golf Course in Playa Del Carmen

 The blissful tranquility of the opening holes eventually gives way to a symphony of chirping frogs.
 This cheerful chorus is a golfer’s first clue that he or she is entering the mangrove portion of El Camaleon.

-Beginning on the eighth hole, golfers are flanked by thick clusters of mangrove trees standing shoulder to shoulder on both sides of the fairway.
-The commitment to the mangrove by El Camaleon and the Fairmont Mayakoba is significant.
+On the eighth hole golfers are flanked by thick clusters of mangrove trees standing shoulder to shoulder on both sides of the fairway.
+The commitment to the mangrove is significant.
 Prior to construction, environmental experts stressed that replenishment of the mangroves was non negotiable.
 In Playa Del Carmen, the trees are an integral link between land and sea.
 The mangroves not only serve as a buffer during hurricane season, but their impact on the overall eco-system is essential.
 This is especially true for the area’s pristine coral reef, one that is the second largest in the world.
-Today, the benefits of the decision to preserve the mangrove are evident in a golf environment that is thriving with life.

 Canals of Mayakoba